The Mount Bromo sunrise and volcano tour in Indonesia is easily one of the most amazing travel experiences you can have anywhere in the world.

 After visiting Mt Bromo, most travelers head on to Kawah Ijen, a spectacular crater lake on the eastern end of Java island.

 You could even climb Mount Semeru, which is Java’s tallest mountain.
-It’s the volcano peak you see erupting in the distance behind the Bromo Tengger Semeru National Park.
+It’s the volcano peak you see erupting in the distance behind Bromo.

-Don’t forget to check out my 1-Week Java itinerary for more ideas of what to do in East Java and Central Java!
+Don’t forget to check out my 1-Week Java itinerary for more ideas of what to do in Central and East Java!

 More Indonesia Travel Guides